Documents to Rent an Apartment in Spain (2026) — Madrid, Barcelona & Beyond

 - You don't need a NIE to view apartments — only to sign the final contract

-The "Document Folder" Strategy — Win More Apartments
+How Can the "Document Folder" Strategy Help You Win More Apartments?

 The single most effective preparation strategy is creating a ready-to-send document folder.
 Here's exactly how: